Yandex Cloud

 Yes, you can.
 To do this, configure the Dockerfile.

-You can find an example of connection from a container in Yandex Serverless Containers in this tutorial.
+See a Yandex Serverless Containers container connection example in this tutorial.

-How do I obtain an SSL certificate to connect to Managed Service for PostgreSQL on Windows?How do I obtain an SSL certificate to connect to Managed Service for PostgreSQL on Windows?
+How do I obtain an SSL certificate for connecting to Managed Service for PostgreSQL on Windows?How do I obtain an SSL certificate for connecting to Managed Service for PostgreSQL on Windows?

 You can obtain an SSL certificate using PowerShell: